 It often takes between six months and a year for a personal injury claim to settle.
 However, the exact amount of time varies per case.
 Motorcycle accidents can be especially serious, so your case can take longer if you have severe injuries and need a lot of medical treatment.

 The exact amount of time it takes your claim to settle will depend on how each step of the settlement timeline goes.
-Here’s an overview of each step and how it can impact the date of settlement.
+Here’s an overview of each step and how it can impact the date of settlement:

 Gathering Evidence of Damages

 If the at-fault person is completely to blame for the accident, they are legally liable for all of your damages.
 A motorcycle accident lawyer can help you gather evidence to show negligence and prove your damages.
-To schedule a FREE consultation with one of our attorneys today, call (404) 400-4000 or contact us online.

 You will also need to reach maximum medical improvement (MMI), which is the point at which you have recovered as much as possible with treatment.
 This will allow you and your lawyer to accurately calculate your medical costs now and in the future.